tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 1. **Locate and invoke the correct Tests**
    - The `Policies` from the `Use Case` identify which Tests are required, but an execution framework must still determine how to locate the corresponding implementation for each Test.
-   - Resolve which callable unit implements which Test (preferably by Term Name (UUID), or Versioned IRI).
+   - Resolve which callable unit implements which Test, preferably by Term Name (UUID), or Versioned IRI.
    - Invoke the implementation with the bound inputs in a way that is consistent and repeatable.

 1. **Execute a Test and Capture results as a structured Response**